bhavesh132/bhavesh132/README.md

 - 👋 Hi, I’m @bhavesh132
-- 👀 I’m interested in Web Devlopment
+- 👀 I’m interested in Application Devlopment
 - 🌱 I’m currently learning React and MERN
-- 📫 Mail me at: bhavesh25515@gmail.com
+- 📫 Mail me at: bhavesh25515@outlook.com

 <!---
 bhavesh132/bhavesh132 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.